prvdmwrong/prvdmwrong/README.md

 ## Usage

 Oh My Prvd allows you to define providers for your game logic.
-These *provide* specific functions within your game, with services for the server, and controllers for the client.
-For example, you might create a `SaveDataProvider` to manage save files or a `CameraProvider` to handle player camera movement.
+These *provide* specific functions within your game, e.g. you might create a `SaveDataProvider` to manage save files or a `CameraProvider` to handle player camera movement.

 ### Boilerplate